 Start doing this even before the first day

-The time between hiring and onboarding is precious for introducing the employee to your company.
-Thanks to online training, you can present the content in doses during this time, so that the employee may, for example, start internalizing the corporate culture and learning about the more practical aspects.
+The time between hiring and onboarding is precious for introducing the employee to your company. : Thanks to our e-learning templates, you can present the content in doses during this time, so that the employee may, for example, start internalizing the corporate culture and learning about the more practical aspects.
 This way, their first day will be much easier and more productive.

 Plan the content to save time